There’s no better introduction to Europe than spending 10 days in Germany.

 Of all the day trips from Berlin, none is more worthy of your time than Potsdam.
 The former Prussian royal capital percolates with grace, springing palaces and gardens upon you as you tread through the city.

-Where to Stay in Berlin
+Where to stay in Berlin

-How to Get to Berlin
+How to get to Berlin

 Walking in the fictional footsteps of the oddball Billy Pilgrim years later, it’s hard to believe Dresden was hardly more than rubble following WWII.
-Of all the ressurected cities in post-war Germany, Dresden might just be the most grandiose.
+Of all the resurrected cities in post-war Germany, Dresden might be the most grandiose.
 The larger-than-life restored palaces and churches of Dresden Altstadt are a sight to behold as the evening sun reflects off the Elbe River.

-What to Do in Dresden
+What to do in Dresden

 Wander around Dresden Altstadt

 Most of the postcard-gracing architecture in Dresden lies within Altstadt.
 What makes Dresden one of the most underrated cities in Central Europe is becoming so engulfed in the ageless streets of Altstadt you’ll forget what era you’re in.
 (Even if almost everything is only a half-century old.)

 On your journey through Dresden Altstadt, keep on the lookout for the 19th-century Fürstenzug on Augustusstraße.
 It’s the world’s longest porcelain tile mural, depicting a procession of Saxon rulers.
 Unlike the rest of Dresden Altstadt, Fürstenzug miraculously sustained minimal damage during the firebombing.

 Breathe in the view of Altstadt from Frauenkirche